 The Organization's Community Land Trust Program combined with the Organization's Wiley Reynolds Apartments provides affordable home ownership and rental opportunities to income qualified households.
 Home ownership opportunities use a land lease model in which the Organization retains ownership of the land while the purchaser owns the improvements.
-This permits the improvements to be sold at a reduced rate.
+This arrangement permits the improvements to be sold at a reduced rate.
 Rental opportunities primarily consist of the nine-unit Wiley Reynolds Gardens apartments.
 The units were constructed in 2008 and offer low-income and homeless families housing that is priced below 50% of the fair market rent rates.
+90% of the heads of household of participating families were employed full time during the fiscal year.